 - The game is over.
 Neither team is declared the winner, and the players and fans have to settle for a tie.

 - The teams stay on the field and carry on playing until a winner is determined.
 This is playing overtime.

-Before this game had started it would be have been decided that there must be a clear winner at the end of the game.
+Before this game had started, it would have been decided that there must be a clear winner at the end of the game.

-When overtime is used in soccer, it lasts for a total of 30 minutes.
-These 30 minutes are split into two 15 minute periods with a one minute break between the two.
+Overtime, or extra time, in soccer, lasts for a total of 30 minutes.
+This extra 30 minutes of playing time is split into two 15-minute periods with a one-minute break between the two halves.

-Deciding whether the game will follow the format of option 1 or option 2 above will depend on the structure of the competition the specific game is being played in.
+Deciding whether the game will follow the format of option 1 or option 2 above will depend on the structure of the competition in which the specific game is being played.

 The answer is that all major soccer competitions use overtime if needed when a winner needs to be decided at the end of that specific game.